sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 processing is performed.
 EEGLAB then adds the complete function call to the dataset history, including the parameters you have entered in the pop-up window.
-If you later copy this command from the dataset history and paste it onto the Matlab command line, the processing will be performed directly, without popping up an interactive query window.
+If you later copy this command from the dataset history and paste it onto the MATLAB command line, the processing will be performed directly, without popping up an interactive query window.
 However, try removing all the input parameters to the function call except the first, naming the EEG structure, and the pop_function will now pop up a query window before performing any processing.
-For example, open a new Matlab session and try (you may have to type *\>\> eeglab* to add access paths to the functions below)
+For example, open a new MATLAB session and try (you may have to type *\>\> eeglab* to add access paths to the functions below)

 ``` matlab